 The Office of Research, Innovation, and Collaboration (ORIC) is designed to promote a robust research environment and ethical scholarly engagement with a focus on supporting the entire Spelman community and its scholars.
 The vision statement for ORIC is to "empower the Spelman Community to achieve and share scholarly excellence".

 The ORIC Team and I are happy to present to you a "one-stop shop" to assist you in learning more about your colleagues and their scholarly excellence.
 We hope that as you review information about them and utilize the resources available, it would motivate you to develop collaborations.
-Thus, the name "ORIC Faculty Collaboration Hub".
+Thus, the name "ORIC Spelman Collaboration Hub".
 Welcome to the C-Hub!

 Events